tavgar/JSMiner/README.md

 jsminer [flags] [URL|PATH|-]
 ```

-Flags must appear before the input path or URL.
+Flags may appear before or after the input path or URL.

 Flags: